Brian E. Gittens

 Dr. Brian Gittens specializes in organizational and leadership development, strategic diversity and inclusion, organizational assessment and analysis, change management, and talent management in support of optimizing organizational performance and quality initiatives.
 Brian is a human resource professional, researcher, educator, and consultant with more than 26 years of operational and administrative experience.
 He has successfully led and collaborated on the design and implementation of leadership programs, organization-wide diversity and inclusion programs, and competency assessments.

-Brian is also an accomplished executive coach, team developer, and group facilitator and assists organizations with conflict management, team role clarity, leadership program assessment, engagement assessments, and cultural change.
-Brian has professional and consulting experience with a variety of organizations including the military, higher education, academic medicine, governmental organizations, corporations and non-profits.
-Brian is a graduate of the George Washington University (EdD., Higher Education Administration research focused on leadership development and organizational culture) and Virginia Tech (B.A.
-Communications and Masters in Public Administration).
+Brian is an accomplished executive coach, team developer, and group facilitator assisting organizations with conflict management, team role clarity, leadership program assessment, engagement assessments, and cultural change.
+He has professional and consulting experience with the military, higher education, academic medicine, governmental organizations, corporations, and non-profits.
+Brian received a Doctor of Education from George Washington University and a Master of Public Administration and Bachelor of Arts from Virginia Tech.
 He is a Certified Senior Professional of Human Resources and graduate of the AAMC Healthcare Executive Diversity and Inclusion Certificate program.